nick-lifx/hsbk_rgb/README.md

 print(f'HSBK ({hsbk[0]:.3f}, {hsbk[1]:.6f}, {hsbk[2]:.6f}, {hsbk[3]:.3f})')
 ```

+In general the returned RGB values are in gamma-encoded form, and are
-The `numpy` RGB values are compatible with Python's `imageio` if you multiply
+compatible with Python's `imageio` if you multiply by 255, round, and then
-by 255, round, and then convert to `numpy.uint8`.
-See the image test programs.
+convert to `numpy.uint8`.
+See the test programs such as `hue_kelv_test.py`.

 ### Caveats and warnings